Key Takeaways:

 Call Us for Fast and Accurate Asbestos Testing You Can Trust

 Don’t leave your family’s health or your property’s value to chance.
-At Atlas Labs, Inc., we provide the residents of Portland OR, Vancouver WA, and Salem OR with comprehensive, certified asbestos testing and post-abatement clearance testing that meets all legal requirements and safety standards.
+At Atlas Labs, Inc., we provide the residents of Portland OR, Vancouver WA, and Salem OR with comprehensive, certified asbestos testing and post-abatement clearance testing that meet all legal requirements and safety standards.

 Call us today to schedule your asbestos testing.
 We take the guesswork out of your renovation, providing you with a clear, accurate report that lets you move forward with confidence.